Antonio-Ringgold/ActiveDirectoryLab/README.md

 <h2>Description</h2>
 This project consists of a creating a home lab environment using Oracle Virtual Box.
-Installing and configuring Windows Server OS as a domain controller, adding users in Active Directory using Powershell scripts and connecting a client PC to our domain.
+We will be installing and configuring Windows Server OS as a domain controller, adding users in Active Directory using Powershell scripts and connecting a client PC to our domain.
 <br />